 David Aguilar is a product marketing manager at Google.
 Aguilar leads trainings on transgender and gender nonconforming inclusivity for Google and is creating guidelines that will help make our products and marketing more relevant to this community.

 “Excuse me, ma’am ...
 I mean ... sir, uh, hmmm … .”
 An awkward silence usually follows.
-This is a common occurrence for me at work and in life as a gender nonconforming (GNC) person, albeit a small experience compared to the continued violence, ignorance, and rejection transgender people also survive.
+This is a common occurence for me at work and in life as a gender nonconforming (GNC) person, albeit a small experience compared to the continued violence, ignorance, and rejection transgender people also survive.

-As a Latinx person who’s a first-generation college graduate and as someone who has 12 piercings, dresses in bright colours, and wears platforms, I don’t often see myself represented in corporate leadership.
+As a Latinx person who’s a first-generation college graduate and as someone who has 12 piercings, dresses in bright colors, and wears platforms, I don’t often see myself represented in corporate leadership.
 I’m also absent from large marketing campaigns, except maybe those related to LGBTQ Pride.